Climate and Average Weather Year Round in El Paso Texas, United States

 The brighter period of the year lasts for 3.0 months, from April 13 to July 14, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 6, with an average of 8.4 kWh.
+The brightest month of the year in El Paso is June, with an average of 8.3 kWh.

 For the purposes of this report, the geographical coordinates of El Paso are 31.759 deg latitude, -106.487 deg longitude, and 3,730 ft elevation.

 The topography within 2 miles of El Paso contains significant variations in elevation, with a maximum elevation change of 764 feet and an average elevation above sea level of 3,765 feet.
 Within 10 miles contains significant variations in elevation (3,524 feet).
 Within 50 miles also contains extreme variations in elevation (5,335 feet).

 The area within 2 miles of El Paso is covered by shrubs (52%) and artificial surfaces (38%), within 10 miles by shrubs (69%) and artificial surfaces (23%), and within 50 miles by shrubs (83%).

 This report illustrates the typical weather in El Paso, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 2 weather stations near enough to contribute to our estimation of the temperature and dew point in El Paso.

 For each station, the records are corrected for the elevation difference between that station and El Paso according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.